Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 az webapp vnet-integration add --resource-group secureacrsetup --name secureacrweb2021 --vnet secureacr-vnet --subnet vnet-integration-subnet
 ```

-As the last configuration step, we will assign a Managed Identity to the Web App and grant the app access to pull images from the registry.
+As the last configuration step, we will assign a managed identity to the Web App and grant the app access to pull images from the registry.

 ```bash
 az webapp identity assign --resource-group secureacrsetup --name secureacrweb2021 --scope $acr_resource_id --role AcrPull